Info-443-Spring-2023/project-1-Cinnamorollx/README.md

 A fourth code smell is that the ProfileSelect component includes a commented-out button to "Edit Profile", which is a **non-existing affordance of the software**.
 It's important to remove code like this entirely because it doesn't fit the affordances of the application and is simply confusing to leave documented within the program.

+_**Refactoring:**_ The part of commented-out code is previously kept just for testing.
+This part of code is totally unnecessary in the app, so we removed the commented-out code to make the comment more clear and less confusing.

 an example of commented-out code we removed is this:

 ```